From the Principal

 Workplace Learning provides students with the opportunity to explore their curiosity and future career prospects.

-In 2020, nine Year 11 students successfully gained full-time apprenticeships as a result of the Workplace Learning Program.
+Many of our students successfully gain full-time apprenticeships as a result of the Workplace Learning Program.